insidelabs/contentful-tools/packages/generator/README.md

     "idField": "id",

     // (optional)
+    // Only generates types and methods for the content types listed in the "contentTypeNameMap" "whitelist": true,

+    // (optional)
     // Mapping from your content type IDs to desired interface names; the generated ContentTypeId
     // enum uses the actual IDs as its string values.
 If omitted, interfaces will be generated with
     // your content type IDs capitalized (e.g. blogPost ⟹ BlogPost).